 Budget means money that is available for the project.

 Select an activity, milestone, or assignment and then click the Finance → Budget tab in the inspector.
 Here you can enter all budget information in the fields provided.

 |If you do not have a budget and would like to record base costs in your project, use the tab Finance → Cost.|

 In the tab Finance > Cost you can enter base costs for the selection.

 |Base Costs are fixed costs that arise during planning and execution of the project and add up to existing work costs or attachment cost.|

 If you have several cost items, first click the triangle next to Base Costs and create new entries one after the other by clicking the + icon.
 Merlin Project Express will then add up the individual cost items automatically.
 The Base Costs field lists the total of all cost items.

-Under the Finance → Balance tab you will find an overview of individual cost values listed by Expected, Planned, and Actual.
+Under the Finance → Balance tab you will find an overview of expected costs listed by Base Costs, Work Costs, and Attachment Costs.

 |Select the project in row #0 and go to Finance → Balance in the Inspector.
 You will see the total Expected Costs of your project.|

 Work costs are costs generated by work from resources allocated to the activity.